About this privacy notice

 Where we are processing your data based on your consent you can withdraw that consent and we must immediately stop processing your data.
 Please note that up to that point, we’re acting lawfully with your consent, withdrawal of consent cannot be backdated.

-Where we process your data based on a “legitimate interest” (underlined in the section on “purpose and lawful basis”, above) you still have the right to object to our processing of that data if you feel it impacts on your fundamental rights and freedoms.
+Where we process your data based on a “legitimate interest” (highlighted in the section on “purpose and lawful basis”, above) you still have the right to object to our processing of that data if you feel it impacts on your fundamental rights and freedoms.

 You also have the right to object where we are processing your personal data for direct marketing purposes.
 The easiest way to do this is to use the unsubscribe links at the bottom of all marketing emails.